-Sue: It must be a dress rehearsal because they haven’t put the sets up yet.
-It’s a very bland planet so far.
+Sue: It must be a rehearsal, because they haven’t put the sets up yet.

 The TARDIS is rapidly approaching a swirly thing.

-Sue: Has the Doctor tuned the scanner into Top of the Pops by mistake?
+Sue: Has the Doctor tuned the scanner to Top of the Pops by mistake?

 Sue: When did Peri meet the Daleks?
 I don’t remember that.

-Me: Neither did Eric Saward and he ****ing wrote the thing!
+Me: Neither did Eric Saward and he ****ing wrote this!

-Sue: Has he been mixing alcohol with his antibiotics again?
-And why is he so horrible to Peri?
+Sue: Why is he so horrible to Peri?
 And why does she put up with it?
-This is depressing.
+This is so depressing.

 Sue: Is this planet infested with bees?

-Sue: It’s not “you-know-who”, then?
-Only he just used the word master, and every time they try to hide a baddie like this, it’s usually him.
+Sue: So it’s definitely not you-know-who, then?
+Only he just used the word master, and every time they try to hide a baddie like this, it usually turns out to be him.

-Karfel’s council meet to discuss the fate of some Les Mis cast members.
+Meanwhile Karfel’s council discusses the fate of the rebellious Les Mis cast members.